 The Business Trial Group has helped clients win back their losses, fight back against abusive or dishonest partners, and reinstate their interests in partnerships that were wrongfully terminated.

 With any partnership dispute, it is important to retain copies of any contracts, agreements, or other documents that may assist you in a case.
-These disputes can be contentious, but our team of seasoned legal experts is equipped to make the strongest possible case for your claim.
+These disputes can be contentious, but our team of seasoned legal professionals is equipped to make the strongest possible case for your claim.

 Minority Owner Oppression